Buhbah6/Buhbah6/README.md

 ###### My pronouns are He/Him

 I'm currently a Computer Engineering student at the university level.
-Recently, I completed my technical DCS (equivalent to an associates degree) in Computer Science.
+In Spring of 2023, I completed my technical DCS (equivalent to an associates degree) in Computer Science.
 In this program, I dedicated 3 years to learning the ins-and-outs of the software development world.

 Over these 3 years I studied various aspects of Computer Science such as: